Lydia is a solitary witch who has been active in the occult community for 15 years. She is a published writer and visual artist.

 Get Plenty of Rest

-We are less likely to remember our dreams if we are stressed out or anxious.
-Getting plenty of sleep is one way to help yourself avoid this.
-If you are unable to get a full night's sleep you can catch up by taking a nap during the day.
+We are less likely to remember our dreams if we are anxious.
+Getting plenty of rest is one way to avoid these unpleasant feelings.
+If you are unable to get a full night's sleep, catch up by taking a nap.

-We have about 100 minutes of REM dream time during an 8 hour night of sleep.
+We have about 100 minutes of REM dream time during 8 hours of sleep.
 The length of our dreams increases throughout the night.
 Your first dream occurs about 90 minutes after you fall asleep.
 This dream will only last a few moments.
-Your last dream before waking could stretch out to be as long as 45 minutes.
+Your last dream could stretch out as long as 45 minutes.
 If you don't get enough sleep at night you miss out on those long periods of REM.

-Our sleep patterns may affect our ability to remember our dreams.
-Those who wake up frequently in the middle of the night might have a better chance of remembering what their dreams were about.
-One technique to capitalize on this is to set your alarm to wake you up when you are in the REM state.
+Our sleep patterns affect our ability to remember dreams.
+Those who wake up in the middle of the night may have a better chance of remembering their dreams.
+One technique is to set your alarm to wake you when in the REM state.
+This technique is one to experiment with if you aren't concerned with waking up early.
+It wouldn't be fruitful to disrupt your sleep if you have a rigid schedule.

 Practice Daily Meditation

 Take time out of your day to meditate.
 10 to 30 minutes a day is a good amount of time.
-Meditation helps the mind relax.
-It helps us tap into the benefits of restful sleep while we are awake.
+Meditation helps relax the mind.
+It allows us to tap into the benefits of restful sleep while we are wide awake.
+Add affirmations about your ability to remember dreams.
+Write down an affirmation and place it on your altar.
+Visualize success at remembering your dreams.
+Form a mental picture of you writing out notes about your dreams in your dream journal.

 Train Your Brain to Remember